The BIOS Explained: Boot Order, Video Memory, Saving, Resets & Optimum Defaults

-Accessing The BIOS
+Accessing the BIOS

-This is usually the Delete key, although some computers may use other keys like F2, Escape, F1, or F10.
-If you don’t know the key you need to press and it isn’t appearing on-screen, consult your computer’s manual or perform a Google search for your computer’s model name and “BIOS key.”
+This is usually the Delete key, although some computers may use other keys like F2, Esc(ape), F1, or F10.
+If you don’t know the key you need to press and it isn’t appearing on-screen, consult your computer’s manual.
+Alternatively, perform a Google search for your computer’s model name and “BIOS key.”

-Navigating The BIOS
+Navigating the BIOS

 Note that every computer’s BIOS is different.
 Your computer’s BIOS may look significantly different from the screenshots here, or it may look similar but have different options.